bhavendra-kumar/E-commerce-ms/README.md

 I Created an endpoint to receive request from cart page.
 Now, i create an backend endpoint to fetch all the products inside cart with user mail.

+<h1>#Milestone19</h1>
+* I created an cart page that display the products inside cart using endpoint we build in milestone 18 and for each product add an option to increase and decrease quantity using + and - buttons.
+Now, Write an endpoint to increase and decrease the quantity